Simpson University's ASPIRE Program Announces Changes

 "Because students stay with the same group throughout the program, they will develop a strong rapport with other group members, who will act as a support system through the completion of the degree," said Patty Taylor, ASPIRE director.
 "Students will find the networking opportunities that arise through participating in the program to be invaluable."

 Possible majors in the near future for the ASPIRE program include Early Childhood Education, Criminal Justice, and a step-up program for registered nurses to obtain their BSN.
 ASPIRE will also expand its programs with the 'blended learning' model, where students will take portions of a course inside a classroom and the remaining part online.

-Another change involves the schedule for the evening majors (Business and Human Resources Management, Liberal Studies and Psychology).
+Another change involves the schedule for the evening majors (Business Management, Liberal Studies and Psychology).
 Starting in the fall, courses will be offered one night a week instead of two.
 Classes will meet for four hours once a week for five weeks, concentrating on one subject at a time (20 hours of class time).
 The Saturday majors (Organizational Leadership and Christian Ministry Leadership) will continue to meet for eight hours every other Saturday.